ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/README.md

 ### I have also added the following directories, which contain my intermediate and final files:

 * `intermediate_files`: This directory contains my intermediate files, including a copy of the `transpose.awk` script.
 * `final_files`: This directory contains my final, processed files.
+The subdirectory `final_maize` contains my final maize files and the subdirectory `final_teosinte` contains my final teosinte files.

 Please see the README in each directory for a list of files within them.